Indiana Labor Laws Guide

 Indiana employers are required to pay employee wages using the following pay frequencies:

 In addition, regular paydays need to be scheduled no later than 10 days after the end of a pay period for which the wages are due.
+If an employer fails to make timely payments or decides to withhold wages, the state law requires them to pay:

 Indiana overtime laws

-Indiana regulates overtime requirements using Fair Labor Standards Act (FLSA) provisions.
+Indiana regulates overtime requirements using FLSA provisions.

 Unless exempt, this act states that every employee who works more than 40 hours in a workweek is entitled to 1.5 times their regular wage rate in overtime pay.